EliLauwers/assignment1/assignment1_report.md

 Assignment1 - Eli Lauwers
 ================

+# About this document

+I built this document in `Rmarkdown`, while using `github` for version control.
+I’ve been trying to buid on both skills.

+The workflow for the SQL-snippets are as follows.

+1. The SQL code is written in the five separate files.
+2. To display and hihglight the SQL code in the report, the code is read in an SQL chunk.
+3. The SQL query itself is ran in an R chunk, using the `dbGetQuery` in R which can run SQL queries in the form of character strings.
+The SQL code is read by the `readLines` function to read the SQL query from the seperate files to a character string
+4. By running the SQL code in an R chunk, the resulting table can be saved to a dataframe and to a seperate csv file.
+5. The csv file serves no purpose in this assignment, but would be used as the output to use in further data analyses.
+6. In the report, resulting tables are printed for a maximum of 25 rows.

+Then the SQL code is read in an RMD chunk.
+That way, the code can be displayed with some highlighting in a code chunk.
+The actual SQL-query is written in an R chunk.
+That way, the query can be ran and immediately be saved to a dataframe and to a csv file.
+The csv files can then be used as output.

 # 1 Consider the relational schema of the `rollsbin` database

 ## 1.1 Is it possible to assign multiple (different) locations to the same branch?
 Why (not)?